 Though they’ve been out of the spotlight for some time, the duo has been anything but idle.
 “We actually never stopped doing music; We just changed the platform,” Claire explains.
-“We started helping churches and were on staff over the years with various congregations in multiple states.”
+“We started traveling around helping churches develop music teams and were on staff over the years with various congregations in multiple states.”

 Prior to stepping away from the music industry, Jed & Claire, then known simply as Seneca, earned acclaim with their self-titled debut album on Ransom Records.
 Released in 1994, the project was at the forefront of a new genre of music that combined country music instrumentation with faith-based lyrics.
 Seneca’s debut spawned four singles that charted in the top five, among them three that became #1 hits for the husband/wife duo.
 CCM Magazine touted Seneca among the “New Faces of the Year” and their song “The Real True Love Can Wait” become an anthem for the teen purity movement.
 In 1996 they were voted Vocal Duo of the Year by the Christian Country Music Association.
 They toured extensively throughout the United States and Europe, and quickly earned an enthusiastic legion of fans.

-At the height of their popularity, when it seemed their rising star was at its brightest, the couple felt God leading them in an entirely different direction.
+At the height of their popularity, when it seemed their rising star was at its brightest, the couple decided to redirect their career into an entirely different direction.
 “We just chose to leave the artistry mode of things because we really felt we were being pulled more towards ministry,” Jed explains.
-“In 1997, we took a position in Murfreesboro, Tennessee, at a church plant as worship pastors, and then in 1999, we moved to a church in Austin and were on staff there with an athletic organization called Champions of Christ.
-The ministry focused on college and professional sports, and we were very involved in the musical side of their work with athletes, as well as church planting.”
+“In 1997, we took a position in Murfreesboro, Tennessee, at a church plant as musical directors, and then in 1999, we moved to a church in Austin and were on staff there with an athletic organization called Champions of Christ where they focused on college and professional sports, and we were very involved in the musical side of their work with athletes, as well as church planting.”